 Andrew Osta, Ukrainian – Canadian (1982 -)

 All of the art on this page is For Sale.
-Please use our Contact Us form for any additional information.
+Please use the Contact form for any additional information.

 Andrew Osta is one of the most important and well-collected contemporary artists to emerge on the San Miguel de Allende, Mexico scene in the last 10 years.
 Now living in Oaxaca, Mexico, this prolific artist is creating a wide range of powerful images that speak of positivity, hope, joy, faith, and love – in a cultural climate that is mostly devoid of positive emotion .